 Year Actions 2018 Conduct outreach to three manufactured housing organizations to get more insight on the impact/effectiveness of the FHFA Pad Requirements and similar requirements in different locations as well as which protections have the most impact.
-Conduct outreach to five States that require the most significant number of pad lease protections included in the FHFA Pad Requirements to understand how such requirements are enforced and monitored. • Conduct outreach to 10 MHC owners (including ROC) and four lenders to better understand the barriers to incorporating the FHFA Pad Requirements and the market opportunities for financing MHC that meet the FHFA Pad Requirements.

-Year Actions Conduct outreach to five MHC owners to better understand any owner resistance to adopting FHFA Pad Requirements and how to address that resistance.
+Year Actions Conduct outreach to five States that require the most significant number of pad lease protections included in the FHFA Pad Requirements to understand how such requirements are enforced and monitored.
+Conduct outreach to 10 MHC owners (including ROC) and four lenders to better understand the barriers to incorporating the FHFA Pad Requirements and the market opportunities for financing MHC that meet the FHFA Pad Requirements.
+Conduct outreach to five MHC owners to better understand any owner resistance to adopting FHFA Pad Requirements and how to address that resistance.
 Based on the outreach and other research results, identify, review, and approve at least one product enhancement for lenders and/or MHC owners that would incent loan purchases secured by MHC that meet the FHFA Pad Requirements. • Review the 2019 loan purchase goal and Baseline to determine any necessary adjustments based on the knowledge attained through the activities completed during 2018.
 2019 Train three MHC lenders to market the product enhancement to 10 MHC owners to encourage the owners to adopt the FHFA Pad Requirements at their properties based on the response of the MHC owners.
 Market product enhancement at appropriate trade conferences to increase awareness and loan purchases.
 Acquire 431 units secured by MHC that meet the FHFA Pad Requirements. • Baseline : Because Fannie Mae has not purchased any MHC loans that meet the FHFA Pad Requirements, a Baseline cannot be reasonable established for these purchases.
 There are no States that currently require all of the FHFA Pad Requirements.
 The goal will be to acquire 431 units meeting the FHFA Pad Requirements, which also includes the purchases that will be made through Fannie Mae's 2019 ROC pilot.
 Review proposed 2020 loan purchase goal based on 2019 results.
 2020 Acquire 615 units secured by MHC that meet the FHFA Pad Requirements. • Review the product enhancement to determine its impact in the overall financing decision and to identify potential changes that would further increase loan purchases that meet the FHFA Pad Requirements.
-Establish goals for the 2020 - 2023 Duty to Serve Plan.
+2021 Finance 35 MHC properties which provide residents tenant pad lease protections, representing approximately 3,745 units29, a 50 percent increase over Baseline. • Baseline : Fannie Mae will use our 2019 acquisition data to set the Baseline at 23 properties.
+2017 2018 2019 MHC properties meetingn/an/a23the FHFA PadRequirementsImage: Comparison of the properties of th